By the time Edward Nagel arrives at the crime scene, the perpetrator usually has done his or her best to wipe clean any traces of the incident.

 Nagel, a chartered professional accountant (CPA), has been working as a forensic accountant since 1998.
 He started at Arthur Andersen and left to work in a boutique firm.
 He started his own practice, nagel + associates, in October 2009.

-The father of two youngsters in a Jewish day school, he’s also on the executive committee and the board of Technion Canada, which supports the Haifa-based university.
+Nagel is also on the executive committee and the board of Technion Canada, which supports the Haifa-based university.

 As to his business, he said, “Most of the cases I’m involved with are fraud-related and they’re mostly corporate fraud.”